 Medicinal cannabis offers a glimmer of hope.
 It can reduce the need for opiate-based painkillers.
 For many addicts, cannabis also alleviates withdrawal symptoms.

-4. Cannabis defies dementia and slows down the progression of Alzheimer’s
+4. Cannabis may slow the progression of Alzheimer’s Disease

-Even very small quantities of tetrahydrocannabinol (THC) can help reduce the symptoms of Alzheimer.
+Even very small quantities of tetrahydrocannabinol (THC) can help reduce the symptoms of Alzheimer’s Disease.
 The most common cannabinoids have long been claimed to have neuroprotective properties.
-Because Alzheimer’s is associated with inflammation of the immune system, cannabidiol (CBD) also plays a part in its treatment.
+Because Alzheimer’s is associated with inflammation of the immune system, cannabidiol (CBD) may also play a part in its treatment.

 5. Cannabis eases inflammation